 Sometimes this evaluation requires certain lab tests to be performed.
 The long-term use of any drug can also have complications, for example liver or kidney disease.
 These conditions need to be monitored so that therapies can be modified as needed.
 By establishing a working relationship with us, we are partnering with you to ensure the best health and welfare of your pet.

 Please do not wait until the last minute to call for your refill, as we may not be able to accommodate your request as quickly as your pet needs.
 Please allow at least 24-48 hours for all refill requests.
 However, it is best to call at least 7 days in advance of your pet's medication running out.
 Some prescriptions are not kept in stock or are special order medications that require additional time for delivery.

-Pennsylvania law requires that your dog and cat be vaccinated against Rabies, and that the vaccine stays current for the duration of the pet's life.
-We do follow this law and, permitting that your pet is healthy, will require your pet to be up-to-date, or be brought up-to-date on the Rabies Vaccine while visiting our hospital.
+Pennsylvania law requires that your dog and cat be vaccinated against Rabies after 12 weeks of age, and that the vaccine stays current for the duration of the pet's life.
+We do abide by this law and, permitting that your pet is healthy, will require your pet to be up-to-date, or be brought up-to-date on the Rabies vaccine while visiting our hospital.